theilem/uavSim/README.md

 ## How to use

 With this repository PPO agents can be trained to solve the power-constrained CPP problem with recharge.
+The agents can make use of equivariant ensembles and regularization.
 Additionally, newly trained and example agents can be evaluated with a visualization.

 ### Training

 #### General usage:

 ```
-python train.py [-h] [--gpu] [--gpu_id GPU_ID] [--generate] [--verbose] [--params [PARAMS ...]] config
+python train.py [-h] [--gpu] [--gpu_id GPU_ID] [--id ID] [--generate] [--verbose] [--params [PARAMS ...]] config

 positional arguments:
   config                Path to config file